Simplified supply of medicinal products subject to prescription

 Evaluation procedure

-The quality of patient care and their safety when using the medicinal products are the primary criteria considered in the evaluation.
+The quality of patient care and their safety when using the medicinal products concerned are the primary criteria considered in such evaluation.

 The expert group proceeds as follows to establish the list of indications and the corresponding medicinal products:

-• Formulation and continuous extension of the list of possible indications and medicinal products of supply category B which may be dispensed by pharmacists in the absence of a prescription
+• Formulation of a list of Category B indications and medicinal products which may be dispensed without a prescription.

-• Choice of an indication for further detailed treatment:
+• Choice of an indication for further detailed treatment by an expert group committee:

-o Consultation of the corresponding specialised medical societies and if needed other external experts
+o Consultation with the corresponding specialist medical societies and other external experts if needed

-o Final counsel on the list of indications and medicinal products by the expert group by drawing on the recommendations of external specialists, on scientific criteria and on experience in the field
+o Final counsel on the list of medicinal products by the expert group by drawing on the recommendations of external specialists, on scientific criteria and on experience in the field.

-• The list of recommended medicinal products for each indication is submitted for approval to the FDHA
+• The list of indications and corresponding medicinal products is submitted for approval to the FDHA.

-• Periodic expansion of the list of indications
+• Periodic expansion and review of this list.

-The experts expanded the list of indications and medicinal products of category B which may be directly supplied by pharmacists.
-It includes as of now the following indications:
+The current list of indications and medicinal products (List B+) which may be dispensed by pharmacists without a prescription includes the following indications:

 • Acute diseases of the respiratory system